 Sex can be an important part of the health and happiness of your relationship.
 In general, married people have more sex than those who are single or divorced.

 A typical American has sex two to three times per month.
-But how often is recommended?
+But is recommended?
 Having sex more frequently can increase happiness but only up to a point.
 Researchers say there is a sweet spot—typically around once per week.

 Having an intimate connection with your spouse matters most, and to maintain that, most people don’t need to have sex every day.